-A gift from Microsoft that enabled us to recruit and hire three teachers as a curriculum writing team (CWT) to develop a set of Learning Modules (LMs) during the Summer of 2011.
+A curriculum writing team (CWT) of three Algebra I teachers was recruited to develop a set of Learning Modules (LMs) during the Summer of 2011.
 These LMs include activities that scaffold core concepts and provide opportunities to practice skills common to Algebra I curricula.
 Each LM contains a sequence of learning and assessment activities, and some of the assessment components are embedded into learning activities.
 Activities are in the form of games or woven into stories and artistic projects in a manner intended to motivate student engagement and expose connections between mathematical concepts and procedures.
 Sample PowerPoint presentations and worksheets are also included.
 Each module also contains a teacher-support document that provides guidance on its intended implementation.